ozhankaraman/talos-sandbox/README.md

 ### Required Information

-- ✅ IP address of the Proxmox VM where Talos will be deployed
+- ✅ IP address of the VM where Talos will be deployed, on my tests I used Bare-Metal Machine iso(metal-amd.iso) from https://factory.talos.dev
-- ✅ Harbor container registry credentials (username and password), If you dont have harbor you need to clean up it's definitions from patches.
+- ✅ Harbor container registry credentials (username and password), If you dont have harbor or any proxy cache enabled repository you need to clean up it's definitions from patches.
-- ✅ Network CIDR for your local network
+- ✅ Network CIDR for your local network where sandbox VM will run.

 ---